civican/legisinfo/44-1/bills/S-6/bill_text.md

 ### Section 58

-The Registrar may issue a permit to an entity that applies for a permit in accordance with the by-laws.
+The Registrar may issue a permit to an entity that applies for a permit in accordance with the **by-laws**.

 ### Section 65